-Tracking Emails in Google Analytics
+Tracking Emails With Google Analytics

-Whether you send out marketing emails or occasional newsletters, you can use Google Analytics to track the effectiveness of your emails.
+When you send out marketing emails or occasional newsletters, you can use Google Analytics to track the effectiveness of your emails.
 You can also use it to determine how to format your emails and what types of information to include.

 Tracking Visits from Emails